Mary Fiennes (lady-in-waiting): Death

 Mary died in 1531, a year after her mother.
 Five years later her husband was attainted and executed for treason as one of the five alleged lovers of her cousin Queen Anne Boleyn, who herself was beheaded at the Tower of London on 19 May 1536.

-Their four orphaned children were raised by Norris's brother Sir John Norris.
+Their two orphaned children, one having already died in 1529, were raised by Norris's brother Sir John Norris.